-The holiday season has arrived and for most, it also means online gift shopping to avoid large crowds and busy mall traffic—especially in the COVID-19 era.
+The holiday season has arrived and for most, it also means online gift shopping to avoid large crowds and busy mall traffic—especially in the post-COVID-19 era.

 There’s no doubt that the accessibility of online shopping has made our lives easier, however, it also exposes us to several harmful online risks as a result of sharing sensitive personal information that we’ve become far too comfortable with.